 If you would like more detailed information for your region, our international indirect tax guide [ 8810 kb ] provides an overview of tax systems in key countries and how you can get further support from Grant Thornton.

-If you have any questions or would like to find out more about how we can help, check your local Grant Thornton member firm's website and contact details.
+If you have any questions or would like to find out more about how we can help, please contact us.